-Plus two upper level courses from each of the following discipline: Psychology - 6 hrs.
-Sociology - 6 hrs.
+Plus two upper level courses from each of the following disciplines not taken in Supporting Coursework:

+Psychology - 6 hrs..
+Sociology - 6 hrs..

 A sufficient number of credit hours to bring the total number of hours to 128, of which 39 must be upper-level.